-As the fourth largest city in Vietnam and housing over 1.2 million people, Can Tho has evolved quickly and epically in the past 120 years to become the country’s epicenter for culture, economics, science, and technology.
+As the fourth largest city in Vietnam and housing over 1.2 million people, Can Tho has evolved quickly in the past 120 years to become the country’s epicenter for culture, economics, science, and technology.

 A Brief History of Can Tho

 Can Tho, also known as the “western capital,” sits along the banks of the Hau River, a distributary of the larger Mekong River that feeds directly into the South China Sea.
 It is this prime waterfront locale that has lent to much of Can Tho’s economic and cultural success since its birth more than 2,000 years ago.

 The initial development of Phu Nam kingdom and Oc Eo culture enjoyed a six-century reign before the delta became a sparsely populated desert.
 At the close of the 18th century, Mac Cuu settled in the area to cultivate the land under the protection of Lord Nguyen.
 By 1739, the area had been divided into several smaller sections forming the Ha Tien landscape, thus marking the cornerstone of present day Can Tho.